 Perhaps the main popularity does not come from the wide range of colors or flavors that we have, but rather that it is the best substitution or therapy to be able to quit.
 Finally, after decades, has failed to invent a true substitute to help people with cigarette addiction, we find ourselves in this era.

 A few years back there was a lack of scientific regulation and studies.
 Today these are in the hundreds, but as you can see researchers do not agree: while some claim that it is a gateway to tobacco, others argue that vaping is more healthy.
 Teens, meanwhile, seem drawn to this new form of smoking, which they consider cheaper, more accessible, and safer.
+These devices can be bought from online retail shops such as Vapeshack.

 The latest study was published with a clear conclusion: e-cigarettes aren’t too effective at quitting tobacco … but they are at capturing new smokers, especially among young adults and teens.
 In the work, researchers from the Norris Cotton Cancer Center quantified in 1.5 million years of life those lost in 2014 due to it.